Our Students - Outstanding Role Models

 Emma, ISN Nice, France

-Emma is a wonderful role model for many students at ISN Nice and continually excels in not just her academic studies but her extra-curricular activities, too.
+Emma is a wonderful role model for many students at ISN Nice and continually excelled in not just her academic studies but her extra-curricular activities, too.
 She was Deputy Head Girl throughout Grade 11 and showed real maturity and leadership skills when it came to working in a team and making decisions.
 When asked why she was on the student leadership team, she said 'I want to help communicate, empathise and find solutions for people in my learning environment' - and she has consistently done just that.
 She also wrote and edited the ISN Student Gazette, which showcased her talent for writing.
-Everyone at ISN Nice appreciates her optimism, cheerfulness and 'let's get it done' attitude.
+Everyone at ISN Nice appreciated her optimism, cheerfulness and 'let's get it done' attitude.
+She graduated in Summer 2022 and is now studying Mechanical Engineering in Germany at KIT.

 Davide, ICS Milan, Italy